Zapper-fi/protocol/src/pages/agents.md

   description: String!
   socialLinks: [SocialLink!]!

+  """
-  """Image of the collection group as a square"""
+  Image of the collection group as a square
+  """
   logoImageUrl: String

+  """
-  """Image of the collection group as an horizontal rectangle"""
+  Image of the collection group as an horizontal rectangle
+  """
   bannerImageUrl: String

+  """
-  """Image of the collection group as a vertical rectangle"""
+  Image of the collection group as a vertical rectangle
+  """
   cardImageUrl: String
   disabled: Boolean!
   isCurated: Boolean!